 By SCI Senior Archivist Johnathan Thayer, Ph.D.

 The Seamen’s Church Institute (SCI) has worked with the American Merchant Marine Veterans (AMMV) association since its founding in 1984.
-Representing a tireless “Voice for the American Merchant Mariner” and advocating for just compensation and recognition for merchant mariner veterans of WWII and other wars, the the New York and New Jersey chapters of the AMMV has worked with SCI to host countless meetings and celebrations for decades.
+Representing a tireless “Voice for the American Merchant Mariner” and advocating for just compensation and recognition for merchant mariner veterans of WWII and other wars, the New York and New Jersey chapters of the AMMV have worked with SCI to host countless meetings and celebrations for decades.
 Sadly, SCI has also lent their services to memorial remembrances for chapter members who have passed away.
 It is with a heavy heart that SCI does so for Gabriel “Gabe” Frank, who passed away on January 29th.

-Most are surprised to learn that the merchant marine had a higher casualty rate during World War II than any branch of the armed forces.
+Most people are surprised to learn that the merchant marines had a higher casualty rate during World War II than any branch of the armed forces.
 Because of their essential role in supplying the Allied front abroad, they became primary targets for German and Japanese attacks by air and from submarine torpedoes.
 In total 8,300 civilian mariners were killed at sea during World War II, with some 12,000 wounded, 1,100 of whom died from their wounds.
 663 were taken prisoner, 66 of whom died in prison camps.
 By the end of the war, one in 26 merchant mariners had died, meaning that you were more likely to die as a merchant mariner than if you had been drafted into the Army, Navy, or the Marine Corps.
 And yet, the federal government excluded merchant mariners from G.I.
 Bill benefits, granting them nominal veteran status only in 1988, some forty years after their service.

 In 1944 a sixteen-year-old orphaned Gabriel (Gabe) Frank heard a radio spot calling on young men to join the merchant marine.
 He and his brother Rueben, both orphans struggling to survive after being passed through a series of foster and group homes on the Lower East Side of Manhattan, gathered what few possessions they had and set out for the Sheepshead Bay Maritime Service Training Station in Brooklyn a few months after Gabe’s seventeenth birthday.